phatak-dev/draft_book/read/online_courses.md

 # MOOC - Massive open online course
 Want to learn from the best lectures in the world?
 Then you should start using online courses.

 From last few years, there is a new trend in eduction.
 In earlier times, people were travelling great distance in order to get quality eduction.
 But with Interenet that's no more required.
 With Interent  you can learn anything sitting in home.
-Most of the time these courses will be free or will be charging very less money.
+Most of the time these courses are free or there is a very minimal charge.
 These kind of courses are called as [MOOC](http://en.wikipedia.org/wiki/Massive_open_online_course)- Massive open online course.

-Whenever people hear about the online courses, there will be some questions arise.
-Perticularly around the quality of the teaching and content.
-The following are few of FAQ asked by students
+Whenever people hear about the online courses, there are some insecurities, particularly around the quality and the content of the teaching .
+The following are few of FAQ asked by students:

 * ####Is quality of MOOC courses are good?

-    The courses provided by the MOOC companies like [Coursera](http://www.coursera.org) and [Udacity](https://www.udacity.com/) are top notch.They are usually taught by the best in field.
-Most of the instructors hold Phd in the field and respected lectures in the top colleges.
+    The courses provided by the MOOC companies like [Coursera](http://www.coursera.org) and [Udacity](https://www.udacity.com/) are top notch.They are usually taught by well experienced person in the field.
+Most of the instructors hold Ph.D in the field and are respected lectures in the top colleges.

 * ####Are they going to charge a lot?